-There is some stress naturally associated with stepping out of your medical school routine and into a new environment filled with people who don’t fully understand the commitment to learning and the journey that medical students are on.
-Yes, we are on a break, but it is a risk to allow ourselves to ignore our responsibility of staying on top of our material because if we do, then we struggle to get back into our routine when school begins again in January.
+Naturally, it’s stressful to step out of your medical school routine and into a new environment filled with people who don’t fully understand the journey medical students are on.
+Yes, we are on a break, but it is a risk to allow ourselves to ignore our responsibility to stay on top of our material.
+If we do neglect our studies, we will struggle to get back into our routine when school begins again in January.

 The Importance of Breaks

-How to Enjoy Break without “Falling Behind”
+How to Enjoy Your Break Without Falling Behind

 - Doctors appointments